How I Started a Small Business in the U.S. with Little to No Capital And You Can Too

 Transitioning Skills into Freelance Services

-• Identifying your niche and target audience
+• Identifying your niche and target audience.
+I focused on one type of client.

 Setting Competitive Pricing for Your Offerings

 Ensure that your pricing strategy reflects the quality and uniqueness of your services.
+I raised my prices slowly.
+No one complained.
+In fact, I got better clients.

 Building a Client Base Through Networking

-Effective networking strategies include:
+Effective networking strategies that worked for me:

 Marketing Your Business Through Organic Channels